Zeex/samp-plugin-profiler/README.txt

   Set output format.
 Currently supported formats: html, text.
   Default is html.

-  Note; for html format it is possible to sort stats by clicking on column name.
+  Note for html: it is possible to sort stats by clicking on column names.

 * profiler_sort_output_by <what>